 To determine a threshold for the JSD beyond which one-dimensional posteriors can be regarded as statistically different, we follow the procedure outlined in \cite{Santoliquido:2025lot}.
 Using {\sc Dingo-IS}, we generate 100 independent sets of $10^5$ posterior samples.
 For each parameter $\theta$, we compute the JSD across all 4950 unique pairs of these sets.
 Because all samples originate from the same underlying distribution, the resulting JSD values capture statistical fluctuations rather than meaningful discrepancies.
 We adopt the 95th percentile of these values as the threshold for each parameter (JSD$^{\mathrm{thr}}$ in Table~\ref{tab:jsd}).
 Finally, we compare the one-dimensional posteriors obtained with {\sc Bilby} to each {\sc Dingo-IS} set, and verify whether the median JSD lies below the corresponding threshold ($\langle \mathrm{JSD} \rangle$ in Table~\ref{tab:jsd}).

-Table~\ref{tab:jsd} lists the JSD values computed for the marginal one-dimensional posteriors of the source analyzed in Figure~\ref{fig:dingo_bilby_2L_short}.
+Table~\ref{tab:jsd} lists the JSD values computed for the marginal one-dimensional posteriors of the source analyzed in Fig.~\ref{fig:dingo_bilby_2L_short}.
 The results show that the posteriors obtained with {\sc Bilby} and {\sc Dingo-IS} are statistically indistinguishable for both the 2L~MisA and 2L~MisA~+~CE configurations.
-This excellent agreement is further illustrated in Figures~\ref{fig:dingo_bilby_2L}~and~\ref{fig:dingo_bilby_2L_CE}, which display the marginalized one- and two-dimensional posteriors for all parameters for the 2L~MisA and 2L~MisA~+~CE networks, respectively.
+This excellent agreement is further illustrated in Figs.~\ref{fig:dingo_bilby_2L}~and~\ref{fig:dingo_bilby_2L_CE}, which display the marginalized one- and two-dimensional posteriors for all parameters for the 2L~MisA and 2L~MisA~+~CE networks, respectively.

-Table~\ref{tab:jsd} also reports the Bayesian evidence $\mathcal{Z}(d)$ defined in Equation~\ref{eq:bayes}, along with its uncertainty estimated by averaging the weights (Equation~\ref{eq:weight}) obtained with {\sc Dingo-IS} \citep{mcbook}: where $n$ denotes the total number of samples drawn from the proposal distribution $q_\phi(\theta|d)$, and $\epsilon$ is the sampling efficiency defined in Equation~\ref{eq:eff}.
+Table~\ref{tab:jsd} also reports the Bayesian evidence $\mathcal{Z}(d)$ defined in Eq.~\ref{eq:bayes}, along with its uncertainty estimated by averaging the weights (Eq.~\ref{eq:weight}) obtained with {\sc Dingo-IS} \citep{mcbook}: where $n$ denotes the total number of samples drawn from the proposal distribution $q_\phi(\theta|d)$, and $\epsilon$ is the sampling efficiency defined in Eq.~\ref{eq:eff}.
 The log evidences computed with {\sc Dingo-IS} and {\sc Bilby} are consistent within statistical uncertainties.